Healthy breast tissue has more of a ‘good’ bacteria known as Methylobacterium.

-Other researchers have for a long time suspected that breast tissue has its own micro-biome, but the Cleveland team is the first to positively identify it.
+Other researchers have long suspected that breast tissue has its own micro-biome, but the Cleveland team is the first to positively identify it.
 It suggests that other organs could also have their own mini-microbiome that keeps bacteria in balance, and, in turn, helps maintain health.

-For a healthy microbiome, eat a low sugar diet full of pre and probiotic foods.
+For a healthy microbiome, eat a low sugar diet (with NO artificial sweeteners) and a variety of pre and probiotic foods.
 These include cultured/fermented vegetables, sourdough bread, kefir, raw organic vegetables and fruits, etc.

 It is a good idea to also avoid antiperspirants.
 They are a drug, not a cosmetic (like deodorants) that contains aluminum.
 This disrupts bacterial balance and triggers inflammation.

 Despite what your doctor and the media may tell you, mammograms have also been identified as a leading cause of cancer.
 The video below explains why.